Sprinklers & Lawn Care April 24, 2026

 Guests notice walks, edges, and even color before they notice your new cushions

-May calendars in Denver, Aurora, Lakewood, and Parker fill with graduations, early birthdays, and the first real cookouts.
+May calendars across the Denver metro fill with graduations, early birthdays, and the first real cookouts.
 April is when you still have dry weekends to fix the strip along the driveway, the head that misses the corner bed, and the edge where mulch keeps spilling onto concrete.
-Waiting until the week of the party means crews are booked and you are tempted to overwater in panic, which grows mushrooms and mud at the same time.
+Waiting until the week of the party means crews are booked and it is tempting to overwater in panic, which grows mushrooms and mud at the same time.

-This guide sequences outdoor prep the way NationScapes crews think about it: water proof first, then turf evenness, then beds and walks, then optional polish like landscape lighting checks.
+This guide sequences outdoor prep the way NationScapes crews think about it: water proof first, then turf evenness, then beds and walks, then optional polish like lighting checks.
 Pair it with April into May yard rhythm for the wider monthly picture.
-Call contact or 303-934-9130 when you want help executing the list before your first big guest count.
+When you want help executing the list before your first big guest count, contact us or call 303-934-9130.

 Turf color guests read from the curb